publiccodenet/publiccode.net/members/index.md

 # Our members

-The Foundation for Public Code is a non-profit association of wholly publicly owned organizations.
-We're proud of our members, all forward-thinking public organizations with a strong commitment to the existence of an ecosystem of public code.
+The Foundation for Public Code is a non-profit association of publicly owned organizations such as municipalities, regional and national governments.
+Together, they spearhead the digital transformation of government by pooling resources to jointly develop and maintain public code.

 Our members are: